ELi’s Voter Guide to the Income Tax

 What forms of income would not be taxed?

-While Council can set the exemption level, the types of income that will and will not be taxed by a city income tax are dictated by state law and can’t be modified by local governments.
-According to the City of East Lansing, the following forms of income are not taxable under a Michigan municipal income tax: Social Security; pensions; 401K; 457; 403B, annuities, IRS distributions after age 59.5, unemployment income, military pay, and tax refunds.
+The types of income that will and will not be taxed by a city income tax are dictated by state law and can’t be modified by local governments.
+According to the City of East Lansing, the following forms of income are not taxable under a Michigan municipal income tax: Social Security; pensions; 401K; 457; 403B, annuities, IRA distributions after age 59.5, unemployment income, military pay, and tax refunds.

 What other cities in Michigan have income taxes?